-The Red Rock Corridor is a proposed 30-mile transitway, connecting the Twin Cities' southeastern suburbs to St. Paul and Minneapolis.
-The transitway will originate in Hastings and stop in Cottage Grove, Newport and St. Paul's Battle Creek neighborhood before connecting to the St. Paul Union Depot.
-Riders can access many destinations from the Depot using other transit service like express buses, local buses, and Metro Green Line.
+The Red Rock Corridor is a proposed 20-mile transitway, connecting the Twin Cities' southeastern suburbs to Saint Paul.
+Bus rapid transit service will originate in Hastings and stop in Cottage Grove, Newport and St. Paul's Battle Creek neighborhood before connecting to the Union Depot.
+Riders will be able to access many destinations from Union Depot using other transit service like express buses, local buses, and Metro Green and Gold Lines.

-Activities related to the Red Rock Corridor studies are guided by the Red Rock Corridor Commission (RRCC), of which Washington County is a member.
-The RRCC is a joint powers board of local elected officials from the counties and communities along the Corridor, brought together by the common pursuit of improving transportation options in the Red Rock Corridor.
-The Red Rock Corridor website at is the primary source for project background information, the latest news about the corridor, and announcements for upcoming meetings and events.
+Activities related to the Red Rock Corridor are guided by the Red Rock Corridor Commission (RRCC), of which Washington County is a member.
+The RRCC is a joint powers board of local elected officials from the counties and communities along the corridor, brought together by the common pursuit of improving multimodal transportation options along Highway 61 in the southeast metro.
+The Red Rock Corridor website is the primary source for project background information, the latest news about the corridor, and announcements for upcoming meetings and events.